ytang913/Pong-Pygame/README.md

 Everytime the player or cpu wins a game their score increases

+As the game progresses the ball speed increases by 1

 # Documentation
 This project was built using Python classes, if statements, while loops, for loops, functions, and Pygame